mozilla/gecko-dev/docs/bug-mgmt/policies/attention-dashboard.rst

 New needinfos
 ~~~~~~~~~~~~~

 For newer requests, don’t leave someone or something, .e.g BugBot hanging.
 If you can take action in the short term, do so.
-If you can’t do it straight away to come with a detailed response, consider replying something that might help move on the discussion, like:
+If you can’t do it straight away to come with a detailed response, consider replying something that might help to move forward the discussion, like:

 * `I don't know, but you could do X in order to find out.`
 * `Can you please provide more information about Y?`